Midwife in the Tire Swing

 “Ever.”
 Cat flicked her remote.
 The TV went silent.
 “Even Baptists need their mysteries.”

 Sarah Drye had made it into town.
 How far?
-On the map blue lines converged, separated and went their merry ways without a thought of how much ink they consumed on their journeys.
+On the map blue lines converged, separated and went on their ways without a thought of how much ink they consumed.
 She had come on foot, running in Gortex shorts and a spandex net top.
 A carload of what looked to be kids gave her a hoot and a solitary wolf whistle as she jogged in place at a pedestrian crossing.
 They were in an ancient sedan with its rear leaf springs wedged down flat to appear to leap away from a rolling stop at traffic lights.
 I should have worn a sports bra.

 Sarah stopped at the cantilevered franchise-style overhang of the Cooperative Extension office.
 A woman inside looked up and gave her a friendly smile.
 Sarah jogged in place for a few minutes to cool down, then stretched.
 Sarah’s alternating buttocks attracted an appreciative onlooker from the next storefront.
 He was an older man, albeit nowhere within the boundaries of age as defined by her father.
 He had a shock of white hair which he brushed back out of his eyes as he spoke.
 “Looks sort of like a bunkhouse, don’t it?”